WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.11.2/ref.md

 2. [WasmEdge_Process](https://crates.io/crates/wasmedge_process_interface)

     This pre-registration is for the process interface for WasmEdge on `Rust` sources.
-    After turning on this pre-registration, the VM will support the `wasmedge_process` host functions.
+    After turning on this pre-registration, the VM will support the `wasmedge_process` plugin.

     ```go
     conf := wasmedge.NewConfigure(wasmedge.WasmEdge_PROCESS)